Table of Contents

 Close Grip Bench Press

-Also called tricep bench press, this strength exercise targets the triceps, chest, and shoulders.
-You will need a bench and a barbell to perform a close-grip bench press.
+Also called the tricep bench press, this strength exercise targets the triceps, chest, and shoulders.
+You’ll need access to a bench and a barbell to perform a close-grip bench press.

-The primary difference between close grip bench press and a regular bench press is that you have to hold the barbell with a narrower grip, as its name suggests.
-A narrow grip ensures much of the tensions remains on the triceps throughout.
+The main difference between close grip bench press and a regular bench press is that you have to hold the barbell with a narrower grip as this keeps tension on the triceps throughout the exercise.

 How To Perform Close Grip Bench Press